In this Raspberry Pi Epiphany browser tutorial, I go through everything you need to know about this simple web browser.

 4.c It should now appear in the main menu under Internet.
 It’s likely to just be called web.

 I hope that this Raspberry Pi Epiphany browser tutorial has shown you all there is know about this browser.
-If you have anything else to add, then feel free to leave a comment over on our forum.
+If you have anything else to add, then feel free to leave a comment below.